ohlava/cpp-fireSim/README.md

 ## Project Status
 The project was created as a school project.
-It is not active developt right now.
+It is not actively developed right now.
 But I would like to include more features, simplify and speed up current proccesses etc. in the future.